jayednahain/Shooping-App/README.md

 - (product_order1.10) - create widget for single order item
 - (product_order1.11) - initial order object with constructor // this widget will receive single order object
 - (product_order1.12) - sending single order object to OrderItem widget . getting the list from order provider
+- (product_order1.12) - create order instance for getting data from order provider , set listen: false , we do not want to listen any change if order change !
+-
 -

 # Dart language Functions